 This post lists ticket prices and visiting information for Kew Gardens in London (marked as a UNESCO World Heritage Site).
-It also includes available discounts and tips to plan your visit.
+It also includes available discounts on walking tours, or those employing bikes, bicycles, tricycles, micro-scooters, skateboards, roller skates, and buses and tips to plan your visit.

 ABOUT KEW GARDENS

 London is known for being a ‘green’ city, with lush parks and gardens all throughout the capital.

 Not only does London boast numerous accessible parks, but it is also home to the largest collection of living plants including varieties of climbers and creepers in the entire world!

 Kew Gardens began life centuries ago in the 1700s.
 Here in Kew (southwest of London), an exotic garden was put together by Lord Capel, John of Tewkesbury.

 Kew Gardens today is not one simple garden.
 It is a cornucopia of fauna and flora from all over the world and from all climates and habitats.
 So, having a free walking tour is a must.

 It is thought that there has been a Palace at Kew since the time of Queen Elizabeth I who gave a palace here to her friend and favourite, Robert Dudley.

 However, the Palace as it stands today was built in 1631 by a Dutch merchant named Samuel Fortrey and was created in brick in a ‘Flemish bond’ method - a traditionally Dutch architectural feature.